brocoo/BRFlabbyTable/README.md

 Notes
 -----
-`BRFlabbyTableViewCell` and its subclasses work with the Interface Builder and Autolayout.
+`BRFlabbyTableViewCell` and its subclasses work also with the Interface Builder and Autolayout.

 The Android version developed by [jpardogo](https://github.com/jpardogo) is available at [FlabbyListView](https://github.com/jpardogo/FlabbyListView)